 The longer trail is about a mile and a half.
 Saw no panthers (or other people) but did watch a swallow-tail kite surf the currents for as long as the show lasted.
 Trail muddy in spots during wet season; boots might be advised.

 Airboat in the Room

 The absence of an airboat recommendation is not by accident.
 I’ve taken three different tours, one of those twice.
 It was on the last airboat adventure that I fractured my kneecap.
-The error was all mine; but after six weeks of immobilized reflection, I wonder if the operator (near the far east end of the Trail) might have been more attentive to preventative maintenance?
+The error was all mine.
+But after six weeks of immobilized reflection, I began to wonder if the operator (near the far east end of the Trail) might have been more attentive to preventative maintenance?
 Learn from my mistake: never leap – or even step – onto any wooden surface covered in black algae.

 Next trip, I intend to try Tigertail Airboat Tours, located just west of Shark Valley.
 Reservations are mandatory and start with an email or a call.
 For a ride near Everglades City, look for an operator on the Trail.

 Of Bugs and Souvenirs

 Bugs.
 Specifically, the dreaded mosquitos.
 Not sure what to report.
 I had a cloud of mosquitos fly into my mouth while dining outside in January.
 It was so bad I had to leave behind some delicious fried oysters.
 The next night, same cafe, nary a one.

 For the June trip, I bought a mosquito hat with zip-down netting and a guerilla war bug shirt with mesh inserts and a complicated hood.
 I’ve used neither.

 Take bug sprays and carry some with you.
 When the clouds come, they descend.
 But don’t let imagined fear keep you from exploring.